 Think Christmas traditions are the same everywhere in the world?
 Think again!
 Cities all over Europe celebrate December 25th in more ways than you can imagine.
-Whether you’re travelling to one of these wonderful cities over the holidays or your just curious about the different Christmas traditions in Europe, sit back, relax, grab a cup of hot chocolate and check out our list.
+Sit back, relax, grab a cup of hot chocolate and check out our list.

 You’d be hard pressed to find Christmas traditions in Europe as strange as the ones in Barcelona!
 The first has to do with the nativity scene, which children in Barcelona love to set up with all their figurines every year.
 Look closely, though, and you’ll notice the figure of the caganer, a traditional Catalan peasant who’s, um… going to the bathroom.
-The origins are the subject of debate, but don’t be surprised when you see it at the Barcelona Christmas market!
+The origins are the subject of debate, but don’t be surprised when you see it!

 The other Barcelona curiosity comes in the form of a log with a face, hat and legs.
 He’s set up in the living room and the children “feed” him throughout the days leading up to Christmas.
 Then, on Christmas Eve, the children sing a song while hitting the log with a stick so that he’ll poop out their presents – yes, this is a real thing!